RobinUndersigned/reddix/README.md

 In the frontend I'm using React (TS) with Tailwind 3 and Chakra UI.

 ## Backend
-For the backend API I'm using Expressjs.
-For the DB I'm going to use Postgres SQL.
+For the backend API I'm using Expressjs (TS) and Postgres as a Database.
+I also added Prisma.io for ORM.